How To Make A Gratitude Jar: A Thankfulness Activity for Young Kids

 If you’d rather your kids not play with the food dye, you can always give them a container of uncolored shaving cream to play with after this craft is over.

-3. Decorate your Thankful Jar
+3. Decorate Your Thankful Jar

 Once you have your paper marbled, cut out a fun shape to label your thankful jar.
-I used a circle because it’s easy!
+I used a circle because it’s easy.

 Write your label on the cutout and punch a hole in the top.

 Tie your label onto your jar with ribbon or string.
+Raffia or twine will get your thankful jar an autumn-inspired look.

 Place paper in a container with a pen next to your thankful jar.